shubashwetha/CSC510_Group28/Proj2/ARCHITECTURE.md

 ## System Overview

 NeighborhoodPool is a location-based order management system built with React and designed for scalability.
-The architecture follows a modular, service-oriented approach with clear separation of concerns.
+The architecture follows a service-oriented approach with separation of concerns.

 ## Architecture Principles

 ### Modularity
 - Each feature is self-contained in its own module
-- Services are separated by domain (orders, users, locations, pooling)
+- Services are separated by domain (orders, users, locations, pooling, batches, drivers)
 - Components are reusable and composable

 ### Scalability
 - API abstraction layer allows easy switching between mock and real APIs
-- State management is centralized and extensible
-- Service layer can be extended without affecting UI

 ### Testability
 - Business logic separated from UI components